-According to the EETC project management department data; the timeframe for the Substation and OHTLs is 15 months.
-The construction of the OHTLs is due to commence after the conclusion of the RAP study.
+According to the EETC project management department data; the timeframe for the construction of the Substation and OHTLs is 27 months.
+The construction of the substation already started in November 2019 and is expected to be concluded in April 2021.
+The construction of the OHTLs is due to commence after the conclusion of the RAP study and is expected to be concluded within 5 months, excluding the construction of OHTL to Zakazeek, which will take place later.